carlislerainey/git-for-political-science/git.md

     *.out
     *.toc
     *.synctex.gz
-    *.pdf
     *.bib.bak

-    output
-    tabs
-    figs
-    old-files
+    # ignore my old files
+    old-files*

+    # don't ignore the .gitignore file
+    !.gitignore

 Notice that I keep an `old-files` directory in each project directory, where I throw old files that I don't plan on using any more.
 This shows that I don't completely trust the version control system.
 I'll be rid of this soon.

-Notice also that the R output, which goes into the `output`, `doc/figs`, or `doc/tabs` directory, is not tracked.
+I think it is a good idea to keep track of the `.pdf` of the manuscript.
+That makes it a little easier to inspect changes sometimes.
+Also, I think it is a good idea to track any R output, such as cleaned data set and figures, except when these are prohibitively large.
+(GitHub [limits](https://help.github.com/articles/what-is-my-disk-quota) users to 100MB per file and 1GB per repository.)

 ## Start Publicly Tracking a Project